malik-evans/scaledriven-core/README.md

 **Downloading documentation to the environment**
 ----

 At the bottom the `.gitignore` file is a listing of necessary external documentation located in the `External.Docs` directory.
 It is recommended that from the project root you `cd ./External.Docs` directory before cloning external repositories (not modules) into this directory.

+**First time doing so** - Create the directory External.Docs

+`mkdir External.Docs`

+**Change to that directory**

+`cd ./External.Docs`

+Then clone needed documentation

 ```
-cd ./External.Docs
 git clone https://github.com/aspnet/AspNetCore.Docs.git AspNetCore.Docs
 git clone https://github.com/aspnet/EntityFrameworkCore.git EntityFrameworkCore
 git clone https://github.com/ngrx/platform.git ngrx
 ```

+And update or redo as needed.
+May take a while to download.

 Keep in mind that the `External.Docs` directory can be removed from the text editor/IDE's index so as to not bother the developer.